nubenetes/awesome-kubernetes/docs/gitops.md

 - [toolbox.com: Why Are Organizations Adopting GitOps for Continuous Deployment in 2022?](https://www.toolbox.com/tech/devops/articles/more-organizations-adopting-gitops) GitOps extracts best practices of DevOps and utilizes software development methods like version control, code review, and CI/CD pipelines.
 But is it a sustainable approach?
 Here’s a look at its pros and cons.
 - [weave.works: The world’s largest telcos are now embracing GitOps.
 Deutsche Telekom explains why](https://www.weave.works/blog/deutsche-telekom-explain-why-they-chose-gitops-for-5g) GitOps and 5G - a deep dive into Deutsche Telekom’s experience
 - [==thenewstack.io: Kubernetes at Scale without GitOps Is a Bad Idea==](https://thenewstack.io/kubernetes-at-scale-without-gitops-is-a-bad-idea/)
+- [harness.io: GitOps: The New Kid On The DevOps Block!](https://harness.io/blog/devops/gitops-new-kid-devops-block) GitOps: the single source of truth, the evangelizer of as-code, and the bringer of CI/CD automation.
+Get an intro view into GitOps here!
+- [==Dzone: 3 Steps to Developing a Successful GitOps Model==](https://dzone.com/articles/3-steps-to-developing-a-successful-gitops-model) **In this post, explore how GitOps best serves organizations that develop cloud-native solutions based on containerization and microservices.**

 <center>
 [![gitops in a nutshell](images/GitOps-in-a-nutshell.png)](https://www.unifiedguru.com/gitops-and-the-cloud-operating-model-vmware-cloud-community/)